Valoctocat/Ada-Project/README.md

 - Get the list of main food origins
 - Get the list of main food categories imported
 - Find ways to visualize obtained data on maps
-- Plan the Machine Learning experiment (*Do they really add something to the project ?*)
+- Plan the Machine Learning experiments. (*Do they really add something to the project ?*)

 Up until 18th November :
 - Follow analysis based on previous results : Focus analysis on the main imported categories: get statistics about carbon prints, distance covered.
 Confront the data with what is necessary for the country.